ARUP-NGS/BMFtools/README.md

 4. Changes in BMFTools v0.0.6.0:

-    1. The most import thing is that all of the new features I've been adding finally are debugged and workable.
+    1. The most important thing is that all of the new features I've been adding finally are debugged and workable.
     1. Performance improvements throughout, but perhaps not entirely relevant.

 5. Changes in BMFTools v0.0.6.1: